JAC-CS-Game-Programming-F25/project-shadowfight/README.md

+# Project Description

+I will try and remake the game Shadow Fight 2.
+I grew up playing that game and always loved it so I thought it would be a nice project to try and make it myself.

 \*\*\*\* i edited this with ai to make my ideas more clear and comprehensive

 # Final Project - Shadow Fight 2 Replica